aaaaaa123456789/libplum/docs/tutorial.md

 - [`PLUM_PALETTE_NONE`][loading-flags] (default): never load a palette.
   This is the default because most programs don't expect to deal with palettes.
-  If the image has a palette, it will be removed on load.
+  If the image has a palette, it will be removed on load, and the image will be converted to direct-color mode (i.e., the usual mode).
 - [`PLUM_PALETTE_LOAD`][loading-flags]: load a palette if the image has one.
   This mode will faithfully reproduce the image's contents.
 - [`PLUM_PALETTE_GENERATE`][loading-flags]: load a palette if the image has one, or try to generate one otherwise.